Is Mr. Low innocent of the charges brought against him by the U.S. Department of Justice?

 Mr. Zahid has continued to express concerns over the fate of UMNO, stating that Mahathir’s efforts seemed to be part of “efforts to paralyse” the opposition party and that “threats and political abuse by any government in a democratic country is not the way to govern.”

 On July 13, 2018, UMNO stated that the Mahathir administration is disproportionately focusing on the 1MDB investigation, and that Najib will end up suffering the same fate as Anwar did in 1998.
 UMNO announced that “people are not so comfortable with the government because of the excessive focus on [1MDB],” investigations which are not producing initiatives to reduce the people’s burden.
 With respect to Najib’s future, UMNO predicted: “Just like Anwar in 1998, they will ensure Najib is found guilty and thrown in jail.
 This is the priority of the Pakatan Harapan government in practicing revenge politics.”

 Ultimately, such fears were realised when, on June 28, MACC froze UMNO’s bank accounts, and on October 18, MACC arrested Mr. Zahid.

 Suppression of the media:

-With these considerable, repeated abuses in mind, there is no doubt that the Malaysian government under Prime Minister Mahathir will continue to undermine due process and deny fair hearings to any individual or group it deems to be part of the political opposition, including Mr. Low.
-As such, Mr. Low would not be able to have a fair and impartial hearing in Malaysia concerning allegations surrounding 1MDB.
+Given these considerable, repeated abuses, there is no doubt that the Malaysian government under Prime Minister Mahathir will continue to undermine due process and deny fair hearings to any individual or group it deems to be part of the political opposition, including Mr. Low.
+As such, Mr. Low would not be able to have a fair and impartial hearing in Malaysia.